joshbegley/nyt-latest/README.md

 `Prince and Chuck make the world a better place, each in his own underhanded way.`\
 https://nytimes.com/2022/01/30/arts/television/billions-recap-episode-2.html?searchResultPosition=4

-**What We Learned From the A.F.C.
-Championship Game**\
+**What We Learned From the N.F.L.’s Conference Championships**\
-`The Bengals’ defense had the antidote for Patrick Mahomes’s late-game magic.`\
+`The Bengals’ defense had the antidote for Patrick Mahomes’s late-game magic, and the Rams did just enough to keep San Francisco’s offense in check.`\
 https://nytimes.com/2022/01/30/sports/football/nfl-takeaways-kansas-city-bengals.html?searchResultPosition=5

 **N.Y.
 Democrats Could Gain 3 House Seats Under Proposed District Lines**\